riggslane6/History8510FinalProject/README.md

 # History8510FinalProject
-My final project for the HIST 8510 course
+My final project for the HIST 8510 course.

 While I have learned how to code **somewhat**, there are likely to be mistakes and I am likely to make ~~revisions~~.